Menu

 National Archaeological Museum in Naples

 The National Archaeological Museum in Naples contains some of the world's greatest Greco-Roman treasures.
 It has an extensive showing of objects found in Pompeii and other locations destroyed by the 79 A.D. eruption of Mount Vesuvius.
 Included are a number of impressive and important sculptures.
 There are many beautiful and interesting mosaics, frescoes, and paintings.
+A painting and a mosaic are illustrated below.
 Some of the ancient artwork has scenes that are very erotic, which will shock some people.
 Other examples of erotic scenes are found on the walls of baths, brothels, and private houses in Pompeii.

 Pompeii painting in the National Archaeological Museum in Naples.